Phileosopher/ts-learning/218-SoftwareRedesign/links.md

 [What is Fuzzing?
 Fuzz Testing Explained with Examples](https://www.freecodecamp.org/news/whats-fuzzing-fuzz-testing-explained/)
-[Why is it so hard to see code from 5 minutes ago? | Hacker News](https://news.ycombinator.com/item?id=26187881) [How I cut GTA Online loading times by 70% | Hacker News](https://news.ycombinator.com/item?id=26296339)
+[Why is it so hard to see code from 5 minutes ago? | Hacker News](https://news.ycombinator.com/item?id=26187881) [How I cut GTA Online loading times by 70% | Hacker News](https://news.ycombinator.com/item?id=26296339) [It Can Happen to You | Hacker News](https://news.ycombinator.com/item?id=26337046) - comments on GTA loading time drop